joseeden/All-Things-DevOps/pages/030-Security/050-Audits-and-Assessments.md

 - Identifies and addresses both internal and external threats.
 - Enhances coordination between offensive and defensive security teams.
 - Provides a thorough analysis of an organization's security posture.

+## Penetration Testing Process

+Penetration testing is a structured approach to identifying and exploiting vulnerabilities in a system to assess its security.

+1. **Rules of Engagement**

+    - Define the scope and objectives of the test.
+    - Establish clear communication channels and protocols.
+    - Ensure legal and ethical boundaries are respected.

+2. **Discovery/Enumeration**

+    - Gather information about the target system.
+    - Identify open ports, services, and potential entry points.
+    - Map the network and identify connected devices.

+3. **Vulnerability Identification and Exploitation**

+    - Scan for known vulnerabilities and weaknesses.
+    - Attempt to exploit identified vulnerabilities.
+    - Validate the exploitability and impact of each vulnerability.

+4. **Privilege Escalation, Backdoors, and Pivoting**

+    - Attempt to gain higher-level access to the system.
+    - Install backdoors for future access if permitted.
+    - Use the compromised system to access other network areas.

+5. **Cleanup**

+    - Remove any tools or scripts used during the test.
+    - Restore the system to its original state.
+    - Ensure no traces of the test remain on the target.

+6. **Report Findings**

+    - Document all discovered vulnerabilities and exploited weaknesses.
+    - Provide detailed findings, including evidence and impact analysis.
+    - Offer recommendations for remediation and improving security posture.

 ## Reconnaisance in Pentesting